Verifereum is an open-source project centred on a comprehensive

 Our Approach

-- Foundation: Formal model of the EVM in HOL4
+- Foundation: Executable formal semantics of the

 - Methodology: Operational semantics via definitional